 Paying the ransom doesn’t always work.
 There is no guarantee you will actually get your files and folders back.
 It should be your absolute last attempt at getting your files back (if they are that important to you).

 The best method of defense is to keep your computer’s software updated and to always have good backups.
-I’ve written several posts on keeping your computer secure (Windows Updates & Other Security Patches, Password Security & User Accounts and Three Ways to Secure Your Data are just some of the posts I’ve published).
+I’ve written several posts on keeping your computer secure (Password Security & User Accounts and Three Ways to Secure Your Data are just a couple of the posts I’ve published).

 It is imperative to keep good backups.
 Syncing your data (think: Dropbox Sync or Google Drive Sync) is NOT a proper backup.
 When I help clients setup a backup system that “syncs” into the cloud, I first setup a folder onto server or NAS that no one has access to, I setup a task on the server to take multiple revisions (versions or copies) of the company’s files and store it into that folder, and then finally, I sync that entire folder into the cloud.